 Birth-assisting tools have been commonplace during difficult deliveries for many decades.
 Although they are certainly beneficial when used appropriately, the percentage of birth injuries associated with these tools, in particular forceps, has been a cause for concern.
-Even though the statistics show that birth injuries due to forceps use is a real problem, physicians continue to use them, despite the chances of inflicting trauma on infants.
+Even though the statistics show that forceps delivery injury are a real problem, physicians continue to use them, despite the chances of inflicting trauma on infants.

 What are Forceps?
 How are They Used?

-A pair of forceps is a birth-assisting tool that closely resemble large salad tongs.
-The open end of forceps are typically placed around infant’s head to help guide the baby out during the mother’s contractions.
+A pair of forceps is a birth-assisting tool that closely resembles large salad tongs.
+The open end of forceps are typically placed around the infant’s head to help guide the baby out during the mother’s contractions.

-Most physicians acknowledge that sometimes there is a risk of forceps delivery injury, but if there are other problems during labor and delivery, they may turn to forceps for assistance.
+Most physicians acknowledge that sometimes there is a risk of forceps delivery injury, but if there are other problems, such as fetal distress during labor and delivery, they may turn to forceps for assistance.

 When Do Doctors Use Forceps?

 The most common reason forceps are used happens when the mother is unable to push the baby out alone during delivery.
-This can happen for a variety of reasons including maternal exhaustion, a prolonged second stage of delivery, illness or infection, hemorrhage, or when drugs keep the mother from being able to push the baby out successfully.
+This can happen for a variety of reasons including maternal exhaustion, non-reassuring fetal well-being, a prolonged second stage of delivery, illness or infection, hemorrhage or when drugs keep the mother from being able to push the baby out successfully.

-In almost all cases, forceps are not used unless there is a means to perform an emergency cesarean section surgery (C-section) should the use of forceps prove unsuccessful.
+In almost all cases, forceps are not used unless there is a means to perform an emergency cesarean section surgery (C-section) within 30 minutes should the use of forceps prove unsuccessful, which is the case at all hospitals and birthing centers.

 What are the Risks of Using Forceps?

-When forceps are used, both mother and baby are at risk for injuries.
+When doctors use forceps, both mother and baby are at risk for injuries.

 Maternal risks include: